Medical questions & health advice by board certified doctors

-"Does birth control help control acne?
+"Does birth control help control acne?"

 Is it really true that going on the pill helps women control their acne?
 If so, does it work on all kinds of acne?
 I'm 25 and I've had bad acne (cystic) since I was 15.
 I am willing to do whatever I can to control it.

 acnes that lives on the skin and helps to worsen the inflammation.
 Oral contraceptives have been used to help decrease the signs and symptoms of acne, including cystic acne for quite some time, and most family physicians have quite a bit of experience using them to help this.
 The pills are made of two hormones that a woman's body makes, estrogen and progestin.
 Almost all pills have the same form of estrogen, but there are many different types of progestin in the different brands of pills.
 Physicians believe that the pills help decrease acne in several ways, but the main way is by decreasing the amount of male hormones, androgens that naturally occur in a woman's body.
 By decreasing the level of androgens, less of that oily substance (sebum) is made and so the symptoms of acne are improved.
 Physicians believe that some of the newer pills which have desogestrel, norgestimate, or drosperinone as their progestin component may be better at helping to treat acne, but almost any pill can be used.
 You should talk with your primary care physician or a dermatologist about this and he or she can help you make the decision that's best for you.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.